jks-prv/Beagle_SDR_GPS/README.md

 Give the live receivers a try at the links above.
 You'll need a recent version of a modern web browser that supports HTML5.
 The web interface works, with some problems, on mobile devices.
 But there is no mobile version of the interface yet.

-The files of a KiCAD PCB layout of the cape are available.
-This PCB has been fabricated in production quantities and shipped to thousands of customers worldwide.
 Please email us any comments you have after reviewing the design document above.
-The active antenna and injector PCBs have been fabricated and are undergoing development.

 ### Objectives